Fibromyalgia For Dummies - Roland Staud - E-Book

 Acupuncture

-Transcutaneous Electrical Nerve Stimulators
+Transcutaneous Electrical Nerve Stimulation Units

-Ignoring Your Pain and Hoping It Goes Away
+Wishing Your Pain Away

 Believing a Doctor Who Says Fibromyalgia Is “All in Your Head”

-Trying One Medication or Therapy, and If It Doesn’t Work, Giving Up
+Trying One Medication or Therapy, and if It Doesn’t Work, Giving Up

-Assuming That the Problem Is All Your Fault
+Assuming the Problem Is Your Fault

-Assuming That the Problem Is Everyone Else’s Fault
+Assuming the Problem Is Everyone Else’s Fault

-Turning to Alcohol or Other Substances
+Turning to Substances

-Believing That All Your Problems Are Caused by Fibromyalgia
+Your Problems Are Caused by Fibromyalgia

-Overeating to Make Yourself Feel Better
+Overeating to Try and Feel Better

-Trying to Hide Your Symptoms from Family, Friends, and Others
+Hiding Your Symptoms from Others

 Avoiding Brain and Energy Drains When You’re Hurting or Tired

-Making Lists and Checking Them Twice
+Making Lists — Checking Them Twice

 Banning Self-Blame